• Skip to primary navigation

 How to Clear Clipboard on Mac

-Luckily, the clipboard on Mac can only hold one thing at a time and this allows you to quickly clear sensitive or personal information from clipboard by copying something else.
+Luckily, the clipboard on Mac can only hold one thing at a time and this allows you to quickly clear sensitive or personal information from the Clipboard by copying something else.

 1. Clear Clipboard on Mac Using Data Replacement